totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 on the ``Files`` panel on section (*2*), After building, Carol will automatically reorganize your admin screen according to the App type:
 *batch*, *online* or *web*.

-An alternative for writing plain code and building an app is to use the ``JupyterLab`` functionality.
-When you click on this button, an instance Jupyter Lab will be started on Carol's cloud and you can run your code on a remote machine, The notebooks can be used to simplify prototypes and tests bypassing authentication details, since it is already running on top of your app configurations, and building steps.